 Your child's pediatric rheumatologist will make sure your child gets the right care.
 CRMO/CNO is a chronic condition where symptoms can come and go for years.
 Children might have inflammation in other bones of the body without symptoms.
-For this reason your doctor will want to see your child even if he/she is feeling well.
+For this reason, your doctor will want to see your child even if he/she is feeling well.
 Once your child is on effective treatment, he/she should begin to feel better.

 The pediatric rheumatologist will carefully monitor your child.
-It is important to keep all appointments because your doctor will want to continue monitoring for bone inflammation and any problems with the medications.
+It is important to keep all appointments because your doctor will want to continue monitoring for bone inflammation and any possible side effects with the medications.

 Whole body MRI is an imaging tool used to monitor CRMO/CNO.
-If whole body MRI is not available, your pediatric rheumatologist may order MRI of specific sites (such as an ankle or collar bone) or a bone scan.
-A bone scan is not as sensitive as an MRI but can give a whole-body picture as a baseline.
+If a whole body MRI is not available, your pediatric rheumatologist may order MRI of painful sites (such as an ankle or collar bone) or a bone scan.
+A bone scan does not give as complete a picture as an MRI but can give a whole-body picture as a baseline.